 Introduces students to the geography, societies, histories, cultures, contemporary issues, and arts of Oceania, including Hawai'i.
 Combines lecture and discussion that emphasize Pacific Islander perspectives and experiences.
-(DS)

-Prerequisite: ENG 22 or ENG 24 or equivalent with a grade of C or better or instructor approval.
-Rec Prep: ENG 100 with a C or better.
+Prerequisite: ENG 22 or ENG 24 with a grade of CR or placement in ENG 100 or consent of instructor.